apprenticeharper/DeDRM_tools/Topaz_Tools/lib/readme.txt

 When complete, use a web-browser to open the page*.xhtml files in TARGETDIR/svg/ to see what the book really looks like.

+If you would prefer pure svg pages, then use the -r option as follows:

+   gensvg.py -r TARGETDIR

 All thanks go to CLARKNOVA for this program.
 This program is needed to actually see the true image of each page and so that the next step can properly create images from glyphs for